-What do you get when you cross Disney-level service with a popular ride sharing service like Lyft?
+What do you get when you cross Disney-level service with a popular ride-sharing company like Lyft?

-An innovative new transportation option for Disney resort guests cleverly named Minnie Vans.
+An innovative transportation option for Disney resort guests cleverly named Minnie Vans.

 This new transportation service can be a great option for some families in some situations, so check out the information below to see if it might make sense for you on your next trip.